mattzipan/daily-dev-tips/src/pages/posts/creating-a-sidebar-layout-in-nextjs-with-tailwind.md

 }
 ```

-Now we have all our pages, at this point, you'll be able to run the script and see your basic pages.
+Now, we have all our pages created in the Next JS project and are ready to code **sidebar navigation**.

-However, were have no way of navigating between them.

-## Adding a sidebar layout in Next.js
+### Add sidebar navigation in Next.js

 We'll be using a [Next.js layout](https://daily-dev-tips.com/posts/creating-a-reusable-layout-in-nextjs/).

-This layout file will be our main wrapping element, and each page will be rendered as a child element.
+This layout template file will be our main wrapping element.
+Each page will be rendered as a child element.

-First, create a `components` directory in your project, and inside add a `layout.js` file.
+So, first, create a `components` directory in your project, and inside add a `layout.js` file.

 The global structure for this file looks like this: